wasabi805/webpack-babel-typescript-tailwind/README.md

 Before starting the set up, it wouldn't hurt to look over the docs for using [Typescript with jest](https://jestjs.io/docs/getting-started#using-typescript) to get a general idea of what we're trying to accomplish.

 Babel [DOES NOT SUPPORT TypeScript out of the box](https://babeljs.io/docs/en/babel-core/#default_extensions).
 The following steps will allow babel support for TypeScript.
-The following steps will grant us the ability to make use of es6 functionality such as imports and exports of .ts files for things such as createing Jest test files later on.
+The following steps will allow us to make use of es6 functionality such as imports and exports of .ts files.
+This will be important for later when we create Jest test later on.

 ## Instalation | Babel Set Up for TypeScript